mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 > *What ports are open on the host? (answer in ascending order)*

-To figure out which ports were open, we chose to use `nmap`.
-This is a free and open security scanner which is used to gain information about hosts and running services on a network, includning information about open ports by performing port scanning.
+To figure out which ports were open, we chose to use `Nmap`.
+This is a free and open security scanner that is used to gain information about hosts and running services on a network, including information about open ports by performing port scanning.

-We used `nmap` to scan our given target IP address, along with three different switches.
-The perfromed scan can be viewed in the screenshot below.
+We used `Nmap` to scan our given target IP address, along with three different switches.
+The performed scan can be viewed in the screenshot below.

  `-T4` is used to specify the timing and performance.
 Since we wanted a specific and reliable scan, `-T4` was chosen before `-T5` as the latter tends to be too strong and fast, and can as a consequence omit important information.

-Next, to specify the service and version detection wanted, `-A` is used,  which includes an OS dectection, version detection, script scanning and traceroute.
-Looking at the screenshot, using `-A`is what enables the `VERSION` column at line five.
+Next, to specify the service and version detection wanted, `-A` is used,  which includes OS detection, version detection, script scanning and traceroute.
+Looking at the screenshot, using `-A` is what enables the `VERSION` column at line five.
 In addition, all of the service protocols in the `SERVICE` column have been now verified, as opposed to if we had not used `-A`.

 Finally, since we wanted information about all ports available, `-p-` states that we want information about all ports, i.e. from 0 to 65 365.

-The `PORT` column lists all availble ports, which in this case are  22, 80 and 1337 .
+The `PORT` column lists all available ports, which in this case are  22, 80, and 1337.

 ![port_scan](https://user-images.githubusercontent.com/72946914/152356071-995428fe-be9c-4fe4-83ca-b7526130de09.png)